-You’re probably in your element when it comes to putting together specifications for servers, considering all the parameters involved to generate an accurate price, so you might expect that pricing up a move to the cloud and ongoing costs would also be a reasonably straightforward task to complete.
+For an experienced IT professional, putting together specifications for servers, considering all the parameters involved to generate an accurate price, should be straightforward and give the indication that a move to the cloud and manage ongoing costs would be a straightforward task to complete.

-In a cloud environment, you have nothing in place – no oil, spices, trays, foil, utensils, cooker, power source or even the kitchen.
-In the cloud, you must build from a blank canvas.
+In a cloud environment, you have nothing in place, you must build from a blank canvas.

 Moving from a physical to cloud infrastructure for even one application or service means everything you took for granted is gone and you must start from the very beginning, crafting an architecture that achieves the required performance today, with the versatility to scale for tomorrow.